jviding/RPi-NMEA0183-decoder/README.md

 # RPi-NMEA0183-decoder
-Decode NMEA packets from Nexus network
+Decode NMEA packets from Nexus network with a Raspberry Pi

+# Additional
+Same functions for ESP8266